Is equity release safe?

 How is equity release regulated?

 The UK equity release market is regulated by the Financial Conduct Authority and overseen by the Equity Release Council.
-A critical point if you are considering releasing equity but one that apparently is a little unclear to many homeowners.
+A critical point if you're considering releasing equity but one that is apparently a little unclear to many homeowners.

 A recent survey conducted by Over50choices highlighted this confusion as 77% of over 55s surveyed said they were uncertain as to whether the market was regulated and almost 80% claimed they were unsure if could get into negative equity with a lifetime mortgage.

-So, it is important for me to explain how these two bodies work and look at the controls that are put in place to protect you:
+So, it's important for me to explain how these two bodies work and look at the controls that are put in place to protect you:

 The Financial Conduct Authority